-Prepare this easy recipe at home and serve it at a traditional French breakfast with flaky croissants or as an after-brunch coffee with a single square of dark chocolate.
+Prepare this easy recipe at home, and serve it at a traditional French breakfast with flaky croissants, or as an after-brunch coffee with a single square of dark chocolate.
 Your guests will think they've been transported to a sidewalk café in Paris.

-This recipe makes one serving but the proportions can be increased for multiple cups of this gentle pick-me-up.
+This recipe makes one serving, but the proportions can be increased for multiple cups of this gentle pick-me-up.

-In Spain, this identical drink is known as cafe con leche, while Germans call it milchkaffee.
-Vegans need not feel left out of this cafe au lait recipe.
-For those who like to eat their coffee for dessert, don't miss this café au lait creme brulée.
+In Spain, this identical drink is known as café con leche, while Germans call it milchkaffee.
+Vegans need not feel left out of this café au lait recipe.
+For those who like to eat their coffee for dessert, don't miss this café au lait crème brûlée.

-- 1 part hot strong coffee (French roast)
+1 part hot strong coffee, French roast

-- 1 part steamed milk
+1 part milk, steamed

-- Gather the ingredients.
+Gather the ingredients.

-- Into a large cup, pour equal parts of hot strong coffee and steamed milk, reserving the foam.
+Into a large cup, pour equal parts of strong hot coffee and steamed milk, reserving the foam.

-- Spoon reserved foam on top and serve hot.
+Spoon reserved foam on top and serve hot.

 How to Make Steamed Milk Without an Espresso Machine

-You don't need a fancy steam wand or espresso machine to make steamed milk at home.
+You don't need a fancy steam wand or an espresso machine to make steamed milk at home.
 Here's a foolproof technique that produces great results.